 As a small business owner, it’s natural to feel attached and accountable to every action in your business, but what happens when your business takes over your waking hours?
 What happens when you’re not able to enjoy a few days away with the ones you love?

-Compared to other countries, Americans take far fewer vacations, and according to a 2017 study by Project: Time Off, we’re leaving paid time on the table.
-Why?
+Compared to other countries, Americans take far fewer vacations.
+One report found that 55% of Americans didn’t use all their days off from work in 2020.
+So, why are we leaving paid time on the table?
 Our cult of overwork values face time over quality time—the more we’re seen working, the more we give the appearance that we take our jobs, and businesses, seriously.
 Which then begs the question: At what cost?
 Project: Time Off estimates that those unused vacation days have a financial effect both on the U.S. economy and on the individual: “By forfeiting vacation days, American workers gave up $66.4 billion in 2016 benefits alone.”
 However, the impact goes deeper.

 While you may appear to be fully dedicated to your business, you’ll likely suffer from stress and burnout.
 In the landmark, oft-cited Framingham Heart Study, which serves as the gold standard of long-term health studies for observing 20+ years of data as it relates to heart disease, it was revealed that men who didn’t take a holiday for several years were 30% more likely to have a heart attack than those who took at least one week’s vacation a year.
 The results for women were even more dramatic—women who took a vacation only once every six years or less were almost eight times more likely to suffer from heart disease or have a heart attack than women who went on a holiday at least twice a year.